Articles in this section

 What are custom document properties?

-• Custom document properties are only supported with files that are stored in Template Libraries (Documents, Presentations and Spreadsheets).
+• Custom document properties are only supported with templates that are stored in the Libraries (Documents, Presentations, and Spreadsheets Libraries).

-• Assets (Text elements*, Email elements, Slides and Slide elements) will inherit custom document properties from the Document, Presentation or Spreadsheet upon insertion.
+• Assets (Text elements, Email elements, Slides, and Slide elements Libraries) inherit custom document properties from the document, presentation or spreadsheet upon insertion.

 How to set a custom document property in a smart template

-When building the template settings and properties, the Custom Document Property can be used for custom properties for the smart template.
-Setting the Custom Document Property can be achieved by following these steps:
+When building the template settings and properties, the Custom Document Property can be used for custom document properties for the smart template, following the steps below:

-1. In the Template Designer, navigate to the Advanced tab.
+1. In Template Designer, open the Advanced tab.

 2. Click + Add property.

-4. Enter the desired property name in Property Name, for example 'Classification'.
+4. In Property Name enter the desired property name, for example 'Classification'.

 Example 1

-Using Custom Document Property to always use 'Draft' (without quotes) as the Stage property.
+Using Custom Document Property to always use 'Draft' (without quotes) as the Version property.

 Example 2